druid-io/druid-io.github.io/downloads.md

 ## Release Archive

-All previous Apache release of Druid are available at the [Apache release archives](https://archive.apache.org/dist/incubator/druid/).
+All previous Apache releases of Druid are available at the [Apache release archives](https://archive.apache.org/dist/incubator/druid/).